-Perhaps the best-known TSA rule is the 3-1-1 rule, in regards to the amount of liquids you’re allowed to have in your carry on luggage.
+Perhaps the best-known TSA rule is the 3-1-1 rule, in regards to the amount of liquids you’re allowed to have in your carry on bag.
 You can read all about it here; the general rule is that you are allowed up to 3.4 oz of liquids, and all of the containers have to fit into a quart-sized ziplock bag.
 When going through TSA checkpoints, you will need to take out that bag and show it to TSA agents.

 You will also have to take out your electronic devices – definitely think about getting a TSA friendly laptop backpack if you usually travel with a lot of tech.

 TSA has a long list of items you are and aren’t allowed to have on an airplane, so be sure to go through it.
-Make sure that you don’t have any forbidden items in your carry on luggage, to avoid wasting time on TSA checkpoints.
+Make sure that you don’t have any forbidden items in your carry on bag, to avoid wasting time on TSA checkpoints.

-This is something you should before your every trip, and not just before your first flight.
+This is something you should do before your every trip, and not just before your first flight.
 I won’t go into too much detail – if you want to know more, be sure to check out my comprehensive guide to travel insurance and why you need it.

 You can prepare for your flight for days, but what happens when you arrive at the airport and you’re forced to check your carry on suitcase because it’s an inch taller than what the airline allows?
-That situation is entirely avoidable, if you prepare for your first flight properly.
+That situation is entirely avoidable if you prepare for your first flight properly.